 We’ve all heard the saying that patience is a virtue.
 As followers of Jesus, we know that patience is a fruit of the Spirit.
 But how many of us actually find it easy to practice?
 It can be tough waiting for something we really want or going through a difficult situation, but those moments are where we grow the most.
 When we choose to be patient, we’re essentially saying to God that we trust His plans for our lives and that we believe He’s in control.
-It’s not always easy, but it’s in those moments of waiting that we learn to lean on God and rely on His faithfulness.
+It’s not always easy, but in those moments of waiting, we learn to lean on God and rely on His faithfulness.
 In those moments of waiting, we learn the true connection between patience and faith.

 It’s funny how sometimes the things we desire the most seem to take the longest to come to fruition.
 It’s almost like we’re being tested to see how patient we can be.
 But it’s in those moments of waiting that we can learn so much about ourselves and about God’s character.
 We can learn to surrender control and trust in His goodness, even when we don’t understand what’s going on around us.